 Asbestos Training Provider – Certified firms, corporations or other entities who enter into, engage in or work at the business of providing asbestos training.

-Asbestos Work – The business of removal, enclosure or encapsulation of asbestos or asbestos containing material in a facility.
+Asbestos Work – The business of repair, removal, enclosure or encapsulation of asbestos or asbestos containing material in a facility.

 Asbestos Worker – A licensed person not acting as a supervisor who performs asbestos work as an employee, or who performs such work under the direction and control of another, with or without compensation.

-Asbestos Containing Building Material (ACBM) – Surfacing ACM, thermal system insulation ACM, or miscellaneous ACM that is found in or on interior structural members or other parts of a facility, including school buildings.

 Category I Non-Friable Asbestos-Containing Building Material – Asbestos-containing packings, gaskets, resilient floor coverings, and asphalt roofing products containing more than 1% asbestos as determined using the method specified in EPA 600/R-93/116, or equivalent.

 Category II Non-Friable Asbestos-Containing Building Material – Any material excluding Category I non-friable ACM containing more than 1% asbestos as determined using the method specified in EPA 600/R-93/116, or equivalent, which when dry cannot be crumbled, pulverized or reduced to powder by hand pressure.

-Cease and Desist Order – An order issued by the Director closing any work site where the Director determines that violations of a work place standard concerning the protection of the occupational health and safety of workers and the general public or of any standard or requirement of licensure/certification exist.
+Cease and Desist Order – An order issued by the Director closing any work site where the Director determines that violations of a work place standard concerning the protection of the occupational health and safety of workers or the general public or of any standard or requirement of licensure/certification exist.

 Certificate – A document issued by the Department: